Table of Contents

 Board review style question #2

-Based on the below clinical scenario which would most likely represent an intraductal papillary mucinous neoplasm (IPMN)?
+Which of the following clinical scenarios would most likely represent an intraductal papillary mucinous neoplasm (IPMN)?

 - 29 year old woman with 8 cm solid and cystic pancreatic tail mass